 The ladies blurry vision slowly returned to see the burning airship veer and crash into a nearby water tower, engulfing it in flames.
 Spade approached with the suitcases in hand.
 He stood beside them to watch helplessly as the events unfolded.

-There was a mix of emotion.
-Fascination of seeing the burning inferno and an immense sense of dread at the property damage occurring before them, and the certainty of the chief’s wraith for causing it.
+There was a mix of emotions.
+The fascination of seeing the burning inferno and an immense sense of dread at the property damage occurring before them, and the certainty of the chief’s wrath for causing it.
 A multitude of approaching screaming sirens could be heard and the smell of pungent smoke filled the air.

 “Will the water from the tower put out the flames?”
 Heart wondered aloud.
 In response, the water tower shook and imploded, providing the answer.
 It would put out most of the fire, but also flood the nearby vicinity destroying additional property.